fabio-a-oliveira/fabio-a-oliveira.github.io/README.md

 A statistical model for predicting the Mechanism of Action of a drug based on gene expression and cell viability data.

-A _*mechanism of action (MoA)*_ is a label attributed to an agent to describe its biological activity.
+A _**mechanism of action (MoA)**_ is a label attributed to an agent to describe its biological activity.
 By being able to properly identify a molecule’s MoA, it can subsequently be used in a targeted manner to obtain a desired cell response.

-The final model is a weighted average of prediction from several individual models: Logistic Regression, K-nearest neighbors, Naive Bayes with loess smoothing, Support Vector Machine and Multi-class Penalized Mixture Discriminant Analysis.
+The final model is a weighted average of predictions from several individual models: Logistic Regression, K-nearest neighbors, Naive Bayes with loess smoothing, Support Vector Machine and Multi-class Penalized Mixture Discriminant Analysis.

 Created as part of the capstone project for the [HarvardX Data Science Professional Certificate](https://www.edx.org/professional-certificate/harvardx-data-science) and inspired by a [Kaggle competition](https://www.kaggle.com/c/lish-moa).